Women in Venezuela

+Women in Venezuela have historically played asymmetrical roles in society compared to men.
+In modern times, Venezuela still faces important challenges related to discrimination, unequal political representation, lack of access to adequate health services and child care, and sex violence.

+While notable women have participated in the political history since the Venezuelan War of Independence in the 19th century, universal suffrage was not granted until 1947.
+Venezuela has established gender equality in its constitution, and is a signatory of the United Nations's Convention on the Elimination of All Forms of Discrimination Against Women.

+Miss Venezuela is considered a matter of national pride.
+Venezuela is one of the countries with more Miss World and Miss Universe titleholders in the world.
+Many of them have become notable actresses, journalists and politicians in Venezuela.
+The popularity of beauty pageants has translated into a culture of cosmetics and high levels of female plastic surgery.

+Several Venezuelan women are notable for their contributions to the country and to the world's cultural heritage.

 Politics

+Venezuelan independence

+Women that are considered heroines by the Venezuelan government for their participation in the Venezuelan War of Independence include Manuela Sáenz, Luisa Cáceres de Arismendi, Josefa Camejo, Juana Ramírez, and Eulalia Ramos.

 20th century

-Women’s suffrage in Venezuela was first granted with the Constitution of 1947, which was considered the most politically and socially liberal compared to its predecessors.
+Women’s suffrage in Venezuela was first granted with the Constitution of 1947.
 Women had started organising around the 1930s and 1940s with the death of dictator Juan Vicente Gómez.
 But it was not until the 1950s that women from all social classes got involved and not only middle-class women.
 Women also participated in the guerilla struggles during the 1960s but they did not take leading roles due to the male-dominated organisational character of these combatant groups.
-In the 1970s through so-called Popular Women's Circles (Círculos Femeninos Populares) women tried to organise autonomously, address the problems of poor women and assist them with health, education and employment initiatives.
+In the 1970s through so-called Popular Women's Circles (Círculos Femeninos Populares) women tried to organize autonomously, address the problems of poor women and assist them with health, education and employment initiatives.
 However, their dependence on outside funding and support of male-ruled NGOs often constrained their goals.